Sarcocystis neurona

-Sarcocystis neurona is primarily a neural parasite of horses and its management is of concern in veterinarian medicine.
-The protozoan Sarcocystis neurona is a protozoan of single celled character and belongs to the family, Sarcocystidae, a group called coccidia.
+Sarcocystis neurona is primarily a neural parasite of horses and its management is of concern in veterinary medicine.
+The protozoan Sarcocystis neurona is a protozoan of single celled character and belongs to the family Sarcocystidae, in a group called coccidia.
 The protozoan, S. neurona, is a member of the genus Sarcocystis, and is most commonly associated with equine protozoal myeloencephalitis (EPM).
-The protozoan, S. neurona, can be easily cultivated and genetically manipulated, hence its common use as a model to study numerous aspects of cell biology.
+S. neurona can be easily cultivated and genetically manipulated, hence its common use as a model to study numerous aspects of cell biology.